Young Advocates for Fair Education: Members

 Yaffed was founded in 2012 by Naftuli Moster, a former member of Brooklyn's Belz Hasidic community.
 Moster grew up in Borough Park, Brooklyn, one of 17 children in a Hasidic family.
 Yiddish was his first language.
 He attended a yeshiva in Borough Park where secular studies were almost non-existent.

 In 2022 Moster resigned and Beatrice Weber replaced him as Executive Director, later moving to a role of Senior Adviser.
 Weber has a bachelor's degree in psychology from Touro College.
 Like Moster, Weber was raised in a Hasidic community, with a modicum of secular education.
 She is divorced from her Hasidic husband, with whom she had ten children.
 As of December 2022, her children all still attended Hasidic schools, including Yeshiva Mesivta Arugath Habosem in Williamsburg, Brooklyn, which she successfully sued over its education system.

 In June 2024, Adina Mermelstein Konikoff was promoted to Interim Executive Director, and tool on the role fully in November, replacing Weber.
 Konikoff was previously the organization's Director of Development.

+In June 2025, Moster announced that he regretted both Shtetl and Yaffed after growing distrustful of progressive politics after the October 7 attacks and due to his concern that his advocacy had negatively impacted family in the Haredi community.
+In response, all three of Shtetls board members resigned.